What we know about the shooting death of conservative activist Charlie Kirk

 Politicians and public figures are condemning Kirk's killing, even those on the left who say they vehemently disagreed with his views.
 An advocate for free speech and limited government, Kirk also used his sizable platform to spread falsehoods and conspiracy theories about topics including climate change, vaccines, transgender people and demographic change.

-Former presidents Barack Obama and George W. Bush — as well as the Ronald Reagan Presidential Foundation — issued statements condemning such an act of violence on a college campus.
+Former presidents Barack Obama, George W. Bush and Bill Clinton — as well as the Ronald Reagan Presidential Foundation — issued statements condemning such an act of violence on a college campus.

 Trump posted a four-minute video from the Oval Office expressing his "grief and anger" at the "heinous assassination" of his conservative ally.